swiss-territorial-data-lab/proj-hetres/README.md

         beech_layer:            # Layer in the geopackage for the beeches
 ```

 The script `stats_per_tree.py` allows to calculate the min, max, mean, median and standard deviation of the pixels over the beech polygons.
 Then, it produces the boxplots and PCA of those values over each band.
 It receives parameters from the config file.
-Those are the same than for the script `stats_beeches_pixels.py` except that the filtering based on the CHM can be disabled and that it can only use the original images.
+Those are the same than for the script `stats_beeches_pixels.py` except that the filtering based on the CHM can be disabled (`use_high_filter`) and that it can only use the original images.

 The script `filter_images.py` allows to filter the original images.
 It receives the following parameters from the config file: